toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

         const node = new Node(scale, pos);

         // we are going to add some extra fields
-        // since we arent using vertex based Renderinging.
+        // since we arent using vertex based Rendering.

         // an index between 0 and 24
         // you can iterate over the 'palette' object